Unlock Nature’s Best - Discover Our Range of

 Sad Tired Young Woman Touching Forehead Having Headache

-Stress[5] and anxiety can also cause low energy levels in females and males.
+Wondering, “Why does my body feel heavy?”
+Stress and anxiety may be among the issues that cause low energy levels in both females and males.
 With all the expectations women face from society, their families, and themselves, it’s no wonder they often feel overwhelmed.

 Essentially, stress can be short-term (acute) or long-term (chronic).
 Acute stress is temporary, releasing adrenaline, which increases heart rate, breathing, blood pressure, and blood glucose for the brain, muscles, and cellular repair.